jebreimo/Argen/README.md

 The default value for the variable

 ### Delimiter
-A single character (e.g. comma) used to separate values in a list
+A single character (e.g. comma) used to separate values in a list.

+#### Example
+If the helptext file contains the following line:
+    ${-i PATHS, --include=PATHS | Delimiter: :} A colon-separated list of paths to be searched

 ### DelimiterCount
 0..2 3..